hellospacecorgi/marvel_pastebin_java/README.md

 - Produce report related to character information entity built from input Marvel API for output Pastebin API

-The version where this is fully completed and tested in tagged with version `<version-no>`.
+The version where this is fully completed and tested in tagged with version `v1.2`.

 ---